openannotation/annotator/doc/upgrading.rst

 such as :func:`annotator.storage.http` as "modules".
-Modules are included into an :class:`~annotator.App`, and are able to register providers of named interfaces (such as "storage" or "notifier"), as well as providing runnable "hook functions" that the app may call at important moments.
+Modules are included into an :class:`~annotator.App`, and are able to register providers of named interfaces (such as "storage" or "notifier"), as well as providing runnable "hook functions" that the app calls at important moments.
 Annotator 1.2's lifecycle events (``beforeAnnotationCreated``, ``annotationCreated``, etc.) are still available as hooks, and it should be reasonably straightforward to migrate plugins which simply respond to lifecycle events.